 Before participating in the MSC Teacher Training: Self-Compassion: The Proven Power of Being Kind to Yourself by Kristin Neff

 Before participating in the MSC Teacher Training: The Mindful Path to Self-Compassion: Freeing Yourself from Destructive Thoughts and Emotions by Christopher Germer

 Apply Before Registering

 If you have not already been approved to attend this MSC Teacher Training, but meet the above prerequisites, please apply now.
 Once you are approved to attend, you will receive the registration link via email along with your notice of acceptance.
 If you have been approved but did not receive the URL, please contact us.

 September 22-28, 2019

 Early-Bird: $2,975 (until July 15th)

-Please note that all rooms are single occupancy with an ensuite washroom.
+Please note that most rooms are single occupancy with an ensuite washroom.